matthizou/matthizou/README.md

 - 👨‍💻 I am currently currently working in a cool company in Barcelona, [Typeform](https://www.typeform.com).
   I am part of the frontend architecture team, a platform team specialized supporting the 10+ product teams by providing guidelines, reasearching and introducing new tech, providing tooling to compile and deploy seamlessly, and a whole bunch more of tasks.
 [See more on my linkedIn profile](https://www.linkedin.com/in/matt-izoulet-44b446153/details/experience/)
-- 🧪 Some of my presonnal projects involve:
+- 🧪 Some of my personal projects involve:

   - writing codemods to refactor entire code bases
-  - writing scripts to gather metrics - and display them in beautiful graphs 📊 -
+  - writing scripts to gather metrics - and display them in beautiful graphs 📊
   - [enhancing webpages with Chrome extensions](https://github.com/matthizou/github-show-avatars#readme)
   - [writing cool Vscode plugins](https://github.com/matthizou/vscode-translation-keys-lookup#readme)